Powerful Storytelling Techniques For Network Marketing

 As a business, you should be wondering how you can stand out from the crowd.
 How do you create content that attracts more visibility than others, using the same platforms as you?

-The keys to powerful storytelling are to choose a clear message for your audience, select the right platform as your central storytelling hub and be authentic.
+The keys to powerful storytelling are choosing a clear message for your audience, selecting the right platform as your central storytelling hub, and being authentic.
 In a recent post, we also spoke of using images.
 Tell a story with one instead of just posting it and hoping the viewer connects with it.

-Storytelling may seem like an old fashioned style today — and, you would be right, it is.
-That’s exactly what makes it so powerful.
+Storytelling may seem like an old-fashioned style today — and, you would be correct, it is.
+But that’s precisely what makes it so powerful.
 Life happens in the narratives we tell each other.
-A story can go where quantitative analysis is denied access: in our hearts.
+In our hearts, a story can go where quantitative analysis is denied access.

 From the time I turned one, all I ever wanted to do was play baseball.
-I worked hard to get drafted.
-And, I played in the minor leagues for about eight (8) seasons.
-Living out my dream.
+So, I worked hard to get drafted.
+And I played in the minor leagues for about eight (8) seasons.
+I was living out my dream.

 I was a new dad with a big vision for our family.
-I enjoyed every possible moment with them, which made our off-season lifestyle extremely difficult.
+I enjoyed every possible moment with them, making our off-season lifestyle extremely difficult.

 By sacrificing a few evenings during the typical prime-time TV watching and weekend nights out, I was able to start building a business on the side.
-That decision and work ethic eventually led to me walking away from a baseball career and high-paying job in the oil industry.
+But unfortunately, that decision and work ethic eventually led to me walking away from a baseball career and a high-paying job in the oil industry.

-I was FINALLY able to take advantage of what mattered most to my wife and I. That was, pending as much quality time with my family as possible, without having to stress about income.
+I was FINALLY able to take advantage of what mattered most to my wife and me.
+That was, pending as much quality time with my family as possible without stress about income.